fedang/fedang.net/content/posts/pointer-tagging/index.md

 require wrappers for libraries anyway.

-There is the risk of using a library that has its own tags for pointers, which could cause all kinds of unintended behaviour.
+There is the risk of using a library that has its own tags for pointers, which could cause all kinds of unintended behavior.
 In general, pointers from other sources are a security risk as they could be tagged incorrectly.

 We also cannot ignore the complexity introduced by pointer tagging,